 Before starting this assignment read through the entire document.
 At the end I've included some helpful hints and tools that may be useful.
-If there is any ambiguity or question about what you are being asked to do, ask me!
+If there is any ambiguity of question about what you are being asked to do, ask the instructor to clarify.